TimotheeNkwar/Data-Science-projects/README.md

 > 🔧 Tools used: Python, Pandas , Seaborn

 ## 📁 Project Structure
-- **Data Exploration**
-  Visualized data distributions with boxplots, histograms, and scatter plots to spot potential outliers.

-- **Statistical Techniques**
-  Applied methods like the **Z-score** and **Interquartile Range (IQR)** to detect anomalies based on numerical thresholds.

-- **Handling Outliers**
-  Decided on appropriate actions: removal, transformation, or separate analysis depending on context and impact.In my case i remove.

-- **Visualization**
   Created before-and-after plots to illustrate the effect of outlier treatment on data distribution.

 ### 🧠 EDA on Crime in the USA